deep20192731/taxi-usage-comparison-bigdata/README.md

 1. Taxi Data(we used year 2015 data) http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml
 2. Uber data https://github.com/fivethirtyeight/uber-tlc-foil-response

+# Technologies Used
+1. Hadoop Streaming(Python) on AWS Cluster.
+2. Rtree and Shapely for converting lat/long to neighbourhoods (Run the script file in bootstrap folder as bootstrap action in EMR Cluster.
+This will install the rtree and shapely packages in EMR cluster)
+2. Tableau

 # Results
 Trips/Month.
 See the Dip from July-August.
 This was because of the strike against Uber <br>
 <img src="./results/trips_per_month.jpg" width="1000px" height="500px" /> <br> <br> <br>